Silverware-Games/Gamedev-Feedback/README.md

 # Gamedev Feedback
 Our goal is to provide meaningful honest feedback to games that are still being developed so that devs can find UI/UX things to improve and change as well as new potential features.
 If we get stuck, we get stuck, I can't say we'll figure out everything, but if we do get lost it might help you figure out how to make your game easier to understand for n00b players like us!

+Currently we can only cover PC/iOS games without VR.
+Sorry.

 This is a public repo for future Gamedev Feedback segments where future segements are listed in the "issues" section.

 Use https://github.com/Silverware-Games/Gamedev-Feedback/issues to submit a game for us to do feedback, please link to the game as well as how we can reach you to get a key for the game.
 DO NOT POST THE GAME KEY PUBLICLY.
 You should be signed into GitHub.